hyperlinkgroup/swift-csv-codable/.github/README.md

 # Swift CSV Codable Package

-This repository contains a simple , wrapped in a Swift Package.
+This repository contains a small Swift Package, that helps writing Codable-Objects into CSV-Files.

 It is made by **[SPACE SQUAD](https://www.spacesquad.de)**!
 We make great software with ♥️ in Berlin.